immersed-web/inclubit-360/README.md

     - Progressive Web App (PWA)
   - Mobile App (Android and IOS)
   - Desktop App (Windows and OSX)

-In this project the main focus has been to deploy the application as an SPA and desktop application.
+In this project the main focus has been to deploy the application as an SPA.
 It should (in theory) be possible, though, to deploy it as any of the others, for example a PWA.

 ## Backend